Starlink

 SpaceX absorbed xAI in February 2026 in an all-stock deal valuing the combined entity at $1.25T.
 Grok now runs Starlink network optimization; orbital AI data centers are the next bet.

-At $1.75T, SPCX would trade at ~100× trailing revenue and the company posted a $4.9B net loss in 2025.
+Even after the 35% correction, SPCX trades near 107× trailing revenue at a ~$2.0T market cap, and the company posted a $4.9B net loss in 2025.
 The bull case rests on Starlink unit economics, Starship reusability, and xAI optionality.
-The bear case is the multiple and concentration risk in Musk.
+The bear case is the multiple — Morningstar's fair value is near $780B — plus concentration risk in Musk and new legal risk around the Colossus 2 data center and the $45B Anthropic contract.
 Read our valuation analysis for both sides.
 This site is not investment advice — see disclaimer.

 No. SpaceX uses a dual-class structure: Class A (public) gets 1 vote per share; Class B (insider) gets 10 votes per share.
 Musk and aligned insiders retain majority voting power regardless of the float size.
 This mirrors the structure used by Meta, Alphabet, and Snap.

-Per the S-1 risk factors: (1) Starship technical execution risk — payload delivery is targeted for H2 2026; (2) regulatory risk around Starlink spectrum and orbital debris; (3) customer concentration in U.S. government contracts; (4) Musk key-person risk; (5) xAI integration costs and unclear revenue contribution; (6) valuation risk at ~100× revenue.
+Per the S-1 risk factors and events since listing: (1) Starship technical execution risk — payload delivery is targeted for H2 2026; (2) regulatory and legal risk — the Colossus 2 Clean Air Act lawsuit shut down the facility and threatens the $45B Anthropic compute contract; (3) customer concentration in U.S. government contracts; (4) Musk key-person risk; (5) xAI integration costs and unclear revenue contribution; (6) valuation risk at ~107× trailing revenue even after the July correction.